vivekkuppa-1000bytes/AWS-CloudFormation-Examples/lambda_template/README.md

-### s3lambdatrigger.yaml
+### <ins>s3lambdatrigger.yaml</ins>

-<ins>This AWS CloudFormation template creates a serverless solution for converting JSON files stored in an S3 bucket to Parquet format using AWS Lambda and AWS SNS</ins>
+This AWS CloudFormation template creates a serverless solution for converting JSON files stored in an S3 bucket to Parquet format using AWS Lambda and AWS SNS
 ### Parameters
 - **BucketName**: Name for the S3 bucket where JSON files are stored.
 - **PrefixPlaceholder**: Prefix for the S3 key filter.